AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-live-hub.md

 # About Live Hub

-Live Hub in Adobe Learning Manager enables organizations to deliver live, instructor-led training directly within the platform, without requiring external tools for core delivery.
+Live Hub in Adobe Learning Manager enables organizations to deliver live, instructor-led training directly within the platform, eliminating the need for external tools for core session delivery.

 It provides a seamless, browser-based experience for Instructors and Learners, combining session delivery, collaboration, and engagement tools in a single environment.

-## The challenge
+This integrated approach helps organizations streamline training delivery, reduce administrative overhead, and maintain visibility into learner participation throughout the learning journey.

-Organizations often rely on multiple tools for course management, session delivery, and collaboration.
-This creates friction across the training workflow:
+Many organizations rely on separate tools for course management, session delivery, and collaboration.
+This can introduce challenges such as:

-- Context switching between disconnected platforms
+- Switching between multiple platforms during training delivery
-- Increased setup and configuration complexity
+- Additional setup and configuration requirements
 - Limited visibility into learner engagement and participation

-Live Hub is designed to remove this friction by bringing course delivery, collaboration, and tracking into one place.
+Live Hub addresses these challenges by bringing course delivery, collaboration, engagement, and tracking into one unified experience within Adobe Learning Manager.

 ## What is Live Hub